Latest posts by Lawrence F Muscarella PhD (see all)

 The following are a number of samples of Dr. Muscarella’s recently published white papers and guidance documents.
 A more detail listing of his peer-reviewed articles and other published papers is provided in his curriculum vitae, which is available upon request:

-- Gastrointestinal Endoscopy: “Updated Guidance for the Prevention of Transmission of ‘CRE’ and Other Related ‘Superbugs’ During Gastrointestinal Endoscopy” — A guidance document by L.F.
-Muscarella, PhD [November 2016; Sponsor: Ruhof.]
+- Gastrointestinal Endoscopy: “Updated Guidance for the Prevention of Transmission of ‘CRE’ and Other Related ‘Superbugs’ During Gastrointestinal Endoscopy.”
+[A white paper by L.F.
+Muscarella, PhD.
+November 2016; Sponsor: Ruhof.]

 Also read a few other articles by Dr. Muscarella: